Ianvdl/patstat-to-postgresql/README.md

 ## Release coverage

 This repository contains scripts tested for the following PATSTAT versions (see the releases in this repository for corresponding versions):
-* Spring 2022 (note that a point release is available for this version to fix a bug in the shell scripts)
+* Spring 2022*
 * Fall 2022

+Releases marked with an asterisk have one or more point releases available for bugfixes.
+Always use the latest release for your version of PATSTAT.

 ## HOWTO